 The second issue concerns the phone's battery.
 The device would indicate a battery level of around 10% to 60 percent, but then the phone shuts down.
 Now, Huawei indicates that this is a .

 Users instead switched from Marshmallow to Nougat, although it didn't fix the issue.
 Also, Google has given this issue a low priority.
 So don't expect a fix anytime soon.

 A similar case happened to LG before when a few of the company's devices were displaying bootlooping tendencies.
 First of is that the device will be stuck in the boot animation and doesn't necessarily starts the phone, but cycles back to the restart and then boots back up.
 You then get a non-functional device.

 Thus, an investigation was started to check if a class action lawsuit is in place so that consumers do receive the attention and compensation they truly deserve for the Google Nexus 6P.
 But by the looks of it, Google and Huawei have been pointing fingers at each other and neither of the companies has found a way around or even solved the issue.

-For Google Nexus 6P users experiencing the same issues, you can contact any of the lawyers at and fill out the form.
+For Google Nexus 6P users experiencing the same issues, you can any of the lawyers at and fill out the form.
 So, who do you think is truly responsible for the issues faced by Nexus 6P users?